Leo von Jena: Weimar Republic

-In 1931 von Jena appeared as a speaker at the National Family Association, a propaganda event of the Bismarck Society in Berlin.
-In 1931 he became a member of the National Socialist Factory Cell Organization, but not a member of the Nazi Party yet.
-National Socialist Factory Cell Organization later became the German Reich Factory Cell Organization part of the Nazi Party in 1931.

 National Socialism

-In 1934 von Jena joined Wilhelm Reinhard's Kyffhäuserbund for war veterans in Berlin.
+In 1934, Jena joined Wilhelm Reinhard's Kyffhäuserbund for war veterans in Berlin.
 The veterans group became aligned with Adolf Hitler's Sturmabteilung (SA).
-Thus von Jena joined the Reichsbetriebszellenabteilung (Spandau Comradeship of Life Grenadiers No. 8) of the Nazi Party.
+Thus Jena joined the Reichsbetriebszellenabteilung (Spandau Comradeship of Life Grenadiers No. 8) of the Nazi Party.

-On February 1, 1934, he was elected to the federal leadership of the National Socialist Reichskriegerbund (NSRKB), a Nazi Veteran group and took over the personnel department of the Federal Leader's staff.
-Also on February 1, 1934, he joined the SA Reserve II, and was put in charge of member support for the staff of the Supreme State Leader, Adolf Hitler.
-In 1936 Paul Hausser who had joined the SS-Schutzstaffel persuaded von Jena to switch his membership from the SA to the SS (SS no. 277,326).
-On November 9, 1936, von Jena was accepted into the SS, at the rank of SS-Sturmbannführer by Reichsfuhrer SS Heinrich Himmler.
-As Sturmbannführer he became leader of the staff of the SS main office.
+On February 1, 1934, Jena was elected to the federal leadership of the National Socialist Reichskriegerbund (NSRKB), a Nazi veteran group and took over the personnel department of the Federal Leader's staff.
+On the same day he joined the SA Reserve II, and was put in charge of member support for the staff of Supreme State Leader Adolf Hitler.
+In 1936, Paul Hausser who had joined the SS-Schutzstaffel persuaded Jena to switch his membership from the SA to the SS (SS no. 277,326).
+On November 9, 1936, Jena was accepted into the SS at the rank of Sturmbannführer by Reichsführer-SS Heinrich Himmler.
+As Sturmbannführer he became leader of the staff of the SS Main Office.

-While he joined the SS at his friend's urging, he still had strong ties and feelings to the House of Hohenzollern monarchy and the German Emperor, Wilhelm II.
-SS leaders criticized him for his old views and not holding to a strong National Socialism.
-Two days after being accepted into the SS, the staff chancellery information center of the SS security service reported to the Reichsfuhrer SS after examining "the political background" of Jena:
+While Jena joined the SS at his friend's urging, he still had strong ties and feelings to the House of Hohenzollern monarchy and Wilhelm II.
+SS leaders criticized him for his old views and not strongly adhering to Nazism.
+Two days after being accepted into the SS, the staff chancellery information center of the SS security service reported to the Reichsführer after examining "the political background" of Jena:

-"Major a.
+Major a.
 D. Jena was still strongly nationalist after the takeover. (...)
 Jena is considered an outspoken monarchist and was the liaison between the Stahlhelm leadership and the ex-Kaiser.
 In this capacity, he was in Doorn for a long time.
-Because of this fact, von Jena cannot be called politically reliable. (...)”
+Because of this fact, von Jena cannot be called politically reliable. (...)

-His work was good and on January 30, 1937, von Jena was promoted to SS-Obersturmbannführer and a Leader of the Reichsführer-SS Staff under Heinrich Himmler.
-On April 20, 1937, he was promoted to SS-Standartenfuhrer.
-On November 9, 1937, promoted to SS-Oberfuhrer.

 On November 15, 1937, von Jena applied for admission to the Nazi Party and was admitted retroactive to May 1, 1937 (membership number 4,359,167).

-In 1938 he became a substitute member in the German Reichstag.